FuelLabs/fuel-indexer/docs/README.md

 +--------+------------------------+----------------------------------------------------------------------------+
 ```

-#### 2.2 Creating a new index
+### 2.2 Creating a new index

-Now that we have our development environment setup, the next step is to create an index.
+Now that we have our development environment set up, the next step is to create an index.

 ```bash
 forc index new hello-index --namespace my_project && cd hello-index
 ```

 > The `namespace` of your project is a required option.
-You can think of a `namespace` as your organization name, or company name.
+You can think of a `namespace` as your organization name or company name.
 Your index project might contain one or many indices all under the same `namespace`.

 ```text
 forc index new hello-index --namespace my_project